Super Force: Season One

 "It is the year 2020, and the world has changed.
 In 2020, times are tough.
 This man's tougher."

 Season Two

 "Out of the fire of Earth attraction.
 Beyond the limits of the world where man and machine and spirit unite.
 Born by the power of lightning into the twenty-first century.
 It is the end of the beginning.
 It is the time of Super Force."

 Home media

-On September 19, 2017, it was announced that Visual Entertainment Inc. had acquired the rights to the series.
-They subsequently released Super Force – The Complete Series on DVD in Region 1 on October 12, 2017.
+Visual Entertainment Inc. released Super Force – The Complete Series" on DVD in Region 1 on October 12, 2017.

+Critical response

+The series holds a rating of 6.9 out of 357 reviews on IMDb.
+On Realgood.com the show holds a score of 59%.